-A total of 34.9% of Oak Park residents are cost burdened, of which 13.9% are severely cost burdened (spending more than 50% of income on housing).
-According to the National Alliance to End Homelessness, when housing accounts for 50% of more of a household's resources, any unexpected financial crisis could jeopardize housing stability and lead to an increased risk of homelessness.
+Housing: According to the National Alliance to End Homelessness, when housing accounts for 50% of more of a household's resources, any unexpected financial crisis could jeopardize housing stability and lead to an increased risk of homelessness.
+Housing is a high priority for Oak Park.

-The Village is committed to providing affordable housing through fair housing outreach and education, by providing single-family and small rental housing rehab loan programs, by reducing lead hazards in homes and by increasing and preserving affordable housing.
+The Village is committed to providing affordable housing through fair housing outreach and education, by providing single family and small rental housing rehab loan programs, by reducing lead hazards in homes and by increasing and preserving affordable housing.
 Oak Park may also work with the County to determine how to utilize HOME funds to address housing priorities.
 In fact, the Village's Housing priorities are linked with Cook County's for this draft Action Plan, as the Village is a member of the Cook County HOME Consortium.
-In addition to being in sync with Cook County's Housing priorities, the consultation and citizen participation process, in conjunction with feedback from Village of Oak Park leadership and analysis of the data, determined three primary priorities within housing.
+In addition to being in sync with Cook County's Housing priorities, the Consolidated Plan determined three primary priorities within housing.
 Those three priorities are as follows: 1.)
 Affordable housing; 2.)
 Aging in place; and 3.)
 Repair assistance for both renter-and owner-occupied units.